GetStream/stream-cli/README.md

 # 🏗 Installation

 The Stream CLI is easy to install and available via npm.
+The CLI requires Node v10.x or above.

 ```sh-session
 $ yarn global add getstream-cli